George Sussum

-George Sussum (1803 – 10 August 1882) was an English cricketer who was associated with Cambridge Town Club and made his first-class debut in 1827, playing at that level until 1832.
+George Sussum (c.
+1803 – 10 August 1882) was an English cricketer who was associated with Cambridge Town Club and made his first-class debut in 1827, playing at that level until 1832.
 He was born and died in Cambridge.
 Sussum made nine first-class appearances, sometimes as a wicketkeeper, scoring 163 runs with a highest score of 44.
 He held one catch and completed four stumpings.
 His bowling style is not recorded but he took 47 wickets with a best performance of six in one innings.